How many snowplows does the department own?

 On higher volume roadways the plows usually operate 24 hours a day when the conditions warrant.
 There are times, however when hours need to be reduced to give operators the opportunity to rest.
 On lower volume highways, roadways are usually plowed between 4 a.m. and 10 p.m., when conditions warrant.
 If weather conditions are so severe that we are making no progress or it is unsafe for them to operate, trucks may be pulled off the road until conditions improve.

-The Wisconsin State Patrol is responsible for providing the winter road condition reports.
+The Wisconsin State Patrol and the Maintenance Decision Support System (MDSS) is responsible for providing information for the winter road condition reports.

 View winter roadway conditions in other states.